AOEpeople/techradar/radar/2023-09-01/next-js.md

 ---
 title:      "Next.js"
 ring:       adopt
 quadrant:   languages-and-frameworks
 tags:       [coding, frontend]
 ---

-We are still convinced that NextJS is one of the goto frameworks for React and are excited about the features that version 13 brought with it.
-On the NextJS Conf 2022 the team announced some pretty cool adaptions in this release but the most interesting is the new "app" router.
-In collaboration with the React team, the new routing architecture brings some of the newest and promising features of React 18 to life.
+We are convinced that Next.js is one of the go-to frameworks for React, and we're excited about the features that version 13 has brought with it.
+During the Next.js Conf 2022, the team announced some exciting adaptations in this release, but the most interesting one is the new "app" router.
+In collaboration with the React team, this new routing architecture brings some of the newest and most promising features of React 18 to life.

-When using the app router every component by default is a [React Server Component](/methods-and-patterns/react-server-components.html) which is one of the first real integrations of this pattern in a framework.
-The goal is to build complex interfaces while keeping the amount of JavaScript that's shipped to the client as low as possible.
-Another exciting feature is Streaming that allows to incrementally transfer parts of the UI to the client when they are ready.
-For example immediately showing some fallback UI until an asynchronous action is completed and then streaming the final UI to the client.
-With the app router it is also possible to easily create shared layouts that preserve state on navigation and remain interactive.
+When using the app router, every component, by default, becomes a [React Server Component](/methods-and-patterns/react-server-components.html), making it one of the first real integrations of this pattern in a framework.
+The goal is to build complex interfaces while minimizing the amount of JavaScript shipped to the client.
+Another exciting feature is Streaming, which allows incremental transfer of parts of the UI to the client as they become ready.
+For example, immediately showing some fallback UI until an asynchronous action is completed, and then streaming the final UI to the client.
+With the app router, it's also possible to easily create shared layouts that preserve state during navigation and remain interactive.

-The good thing is, that this new architecture can exist besides the old page router.
-That gives us the possibility to incrementally adapt to the new features in existing projects.
+The good thing is that this new architecture can coexist alongside the old page router, giving us the flexibility to incrementally adapt to the new features in existing projects.